kaist-ina/TopFull/README.md

 Breakwater and DAGOR overload control algorithms are implemented by modifying the source code of online boutique application.
 We provide the modified codes in the online_boutique_source_code directory.
-In master node, instead of online_boutique_original_custom.yaml, execute online_boutique_breakwater_custom.yaml and online_boutique_dagor_custom.yaml.
+In the master node, instead of online_boutique_original_custom.yaml, execute online_boutique_breakwater_custom.yaml and online_boutique_dagor_custom.yaml.

 1. Deploy microservices and scale instances